AVSystem/Anjay/doc/sphinx/source/Compiling_client_applications.rst

     ``ANDROID_ALLOW_UNDEFINED_SYMBOLS`` is set, so that unresolved symbols required by the `libanjay.so` are not reported during the linking stage.
-They shall be resolved by providing dependencies to the final exectuable as it is illustrated in the next section.
+They shall be resolved by providing dependencies to the final executable as it is illustrated in the next section.

 Note that we did not set any ``DTLS_BACKEND`` and therefore Anjay is compiled without DTLS support.
 To enable DTLS support you have to provide a value